-Confirmed annually by the central cooperative's Supervisory Board, risk limits ensure that the Group does not take excessive risks to jeopardise its capital adequacy, profitability, liquidity and the continuation of operations.
-The Supervisory Board confirms annually limits for the central cooperative consolidated's entities and control limits for Group member cooperative banks derived from the Group's limits.
+Confirmed annually by the central cooperative's Supervisory Board, risk limits ensure that the Group does not take excessive risks to jeopardise its capital adequacy, profitability, liquidity and business continuity.
+The Executive Board annually confirms limits for the central cooperative consolidated's entities and control limits for Group member cooperative banks derived from the Group's limits.